 Low Level Signaling (LLS) tables defined in this Standard (see Table 6.1) shall be transmitted with signatures (i.e., signed), using the method specified in A/360, Section 5.2.2.3 [10] using the LLS SignedMultiTable as defined in Section 6.7.
 Note that LLS tables can be defined in other specifications, e.g. A/360 CertificationData, TTA, and UserDefined.
 Their respective specifications are responsible for determining signing policy.
 In addition to the SignedMultiTable requirements above, LLS tables defined in this Standard may also be transmitted (as unsigned) outside the SignedMultiTable using their defined LLS\table\id.
 In all cases the SignedMultiTable is required.
 Some LLS tables have repetition-rate requirements (e.g., an SLT is required to be repeated at least once every 5 seconds).
-These repetition-rate requirements shall be met separately by each form (signed or unsigned) present in the stream (i.e., if both signed and unsigned forms of SLT are transmitted, a signed form is required at least once every 5 seconds, and an unsigned form is required at least every 5 seconds).
+These repetition-rate requirements shall be met separately by each form (signed or unsigned) present in the stream (i.e., if both signed and unsigned forms of SLT are transmitted, a signed form is required at least once every 5 seconds).